DineshVucha/test-automation-framework/README.md

    4. Add all the above path into system Path variable

 [Back-To-Home](#home)
-# How to use TAP steps to write test scenarios without glue code
+# How to use TAF steps to write test scenarios without glue code
 1. Create maven project
 2. Add Canvas dependency as below in your pom.xml file